 As finite resources, precious metals have unique growth potential.
 Gold and silver have provided tremendous returns in the past, and many analysts believe today’s prices are a bargain.
 For some investors, this makes precious metals an attractive alternative to placing their money in low-yielding bonds or stagnant savings accounts.

 As the demand for precious metals is increasing, supply is decreasing, thus naturally pushing their value higher over time.
-Around the world, many of the large deposits and high-grade gold have been discovered – and yet these metals continue to be sought after for use in medicine, machinery and a myriad of other applications.
+Around the world, many large deposits and high-grade gold have been discovered – and yet these metals continue to be sought after for use in medicine, machinery, and a myriad of other applications.
 You don’t have to be an economics whiz to predict what this could mean for the value of gold in the years ahead!

 A long-term investment in gold, either in an IRA or for physical possession, can offer several benefits – especially with so much uncertainty surrounding the dollar’s decline and the global economy.